-The stainless steel is copper colored to complement your bar décor, yet won’t affect the taste.
+The stainless steel is copper-colored to complement your bar décor, yet won’t affect the taste.
 It’s a regal 15.75", with a smooth twist for comfortable stirring.
 It’s popular for coffee making, too.
-Can also be ordered with a different tips, including muddler and fork.
+Can also be ordered with different tips, including muddler and fork.

 Needs to be hand washed.
 If ordered with a muddler tip, it is knobbed and hard to clean.

 Made of 18/10 stainless steel that resists rust and corrosion.
 Measures 12 inches long to fit into tall glasses and shakers.
 Can be used for iced tea, coffee, and other beverages in addition to cocktails.
 Dishwasher safe for easy cleaning.
 Extremely affordable.

 Some buyers have said the bowl isn’t as shiny as the handle.

 Useful for a wide variety of cocktail and drink mixing.
 The flat top muddler is a useful accessory.
 Good length: 2 at 12" and 1 at 11".
 Dishwasher safe.
 Great value.

 Not heavy duty, so may be a little too lightweight for serious mixologists.